xplosionmind/tommi.space/content/jam/public/Looking for a home in Rotterdam.md

 Still…

-The Fediverse is awesome: after [posting about this](https://pan.rent/@tommi/114290220808150401) I got many super informative replies, but above all I got connected with several beautiful human beings, including [Lea](https://bael.design), who will be my coursemate and, hopefully, my flatmate.
+The Fediverse is awesome: after [posting about this](https://pan.rent/@tommi/114290220808150401) I got many super informative replies, but above all I got connected with several beautiful human beings, including [Lea](https://bael.design), who is now my XPUB coursemate.

 [Here’s the page dedicated to cooperative housing](Rotterdam%20housing%20coop.md) in particular.